SenayYakut/Amazon-Front-end-Engineer-Interview-prep/README.md

 * Use object-oriented design or functional programming (logical and maintainable code) best practices to build lasting, scalable software.
 * Familiarity with the devices and/or browsers which run your software.
 Topics such as system availability, efficient resource usage (CPU, battery, screen size),and performance implications.
 * Familiarity with device and/or browser topics such as security, native API methods, local storage, and compatibility.

+# Technical Tips
+* Get ready to solve in-depth technical questions on concepts like front-end application design, data structures, and algorithms.
+This will likely include qualifying requirements, checking edge cases, and white boarding your solutions with engineers.
+In-person interviews tend to be more in-depth than the typesof questions asked during phone interview.
+* Be prepared to discuss technologies listed on your resume. i.e. if you list JavaScript or Ruby or Python as technical competencies, expect technical questions about your experiences with these technologies.
+It is helpful to review the job description before your interview to align your qualifications against the job’s specific requirements and responsibilities.
+When listing frameworks, be prepared to speak about these in depth and compare to other frameworks.
+* Brush up on problem solving and core Computer Science fundamentals.

+# Resources
+* “Cracking the coding interview” is a good read.